 Ø The safety and welfare of the child must be the primary consideration.

 Ø If you are in any doubt, seek advice.
 Don't delay.
-It is important to act on suspicions.
-However, bear in mind that what you are told might be exaggerated or even complete fantasy.
+It is important to act on any suspicions.